Southeast Steam Plant

 The Southeast Steam Plant, formerly known as the Twin City Rapid Transit Company Steam Power Plant, is a combined heat and power plant on the Mississippi River in the city of Minneapolis, Minnesota in the United States owned by the University of Minnesota.

 History

-The plant used to power the Twin City Rapid Transit electrical lines.
+The plant originally powered the Twin City Rapid Transit electrical lines.

 The plant was constructed in 1903 to provide electricity for the Twin City Rapid Transit street railway system.
 It supported the area's major form of public transportation for 50 years.

 Minneapolis converted to buses in 1949-1954, and in the early 1950s, Northern States Power Company (now Xcel Energy) acquired the building.
 The University of Minnesota purchased the plant in 1976 for $1.

 Operation

 The plant in its context along the Mississippi River.